Chris Candido Memorial Tag Team Tournament: Tournament

 The first two matches of the quarterfinals took place on the August 19 episode of Impact!.
 The team of Chris Sabin and Shocker were pitted against the team of Mikey Batts and Simon Diamond in the first.
 Sabin and Shocker won the bout after Sabin slammed Batts back-first into the mat with his signature Cradle Shock maneuver and followed with the pin at 7 minutes and 1 second.
 In the second, the team of B.G.
 James and Cassidy Reilly fought the team of Ron Killings and Sonjay Dutt.
 Dutt won the match at 4 minutes and 14 seconds for his team after a 450° aerial splash onto Reilly and the pin.

 The last two were held on the August 26 episode of Impact!.
-The team of Alex Shelley and Sean Waltman faced Abyss and Shark Boy in a bout lasting 4 minutes and 10 seconds.
+The Alex Shelley and Sean Waltman team faced Abyss and Shark Boy in a bout lasting 4 minutes and 10 seconds.
 Shelley pinned Shark Boy after slamming him face-first into the mat with his signature Shellshock maneuver.
 The second encounter was between the team of Lance Hoyt and Konnan and the team of Kip James and Petey Williams.
 The team of Hoyt and Konnan won the bout after Hoyt pinned Kip following a boot to the face at 6 minutes and 49 seconds.